Siteimprove/CMS-plugin-Wordpress/docs/workflows.md

 (default `https://plugins.svn.wordpress.org/siteimprove/`).
 Test mode requires `TEST_SVN_USERNAME`, `TEST_SVN_PASSWORD`, and `TEST_SVN_URL`, which must differ
 from production.
 Shared optional variables are `WP_PLUGIN_SLUG` and `WP_ASSETS_DIR`.

+### Troubleshooting

+- If no run starts, check that the version tag was pushed and contains the release workflow.
+- For SVN authentication failures, check the credentials for the selected mode and their write access to the destination repository.
+- For missing-file errors, confirm the tagged commit contains `siteimprove/siteimprove.php`.
+- For an existing-version error, inspect the GitHub release and SVN tag before retrying;
+  do not delete published version tags to make a retry succeed.

 ## Cleanup map